-- Present himself/herself in a professional manner and appearance at all times. - The intern assigned to each rotation site is responsible for contacting the main preceptor to arrange the time and location for the first day of the rotation.
-Preceptors are asked to be as detailed as possible when providing directions and instructions to interns - Be punctual and available throughout the internship - Complete objectives, learning experiences, reading assignments, and projects by due dates - Dedicate the time needed outside of normal working hours and supervised practice to complete didactic requirements - Be prepared for each rotation by reading required texts and articles and by completing modules prior to or during each rotation - Be prepared to travel to rotation sites as assigned - Follow department, rotation facility and internship policies and procedures. - Maintain confidentiality of all information discussed within the department or rotation facility - Ask for the preceptor's approval to leave his/her area of responsibility

-- Communicate to the preceptor when attending meetings or other internship related activities during the rotation - Inform the preceptor of any change in his/her schedule in a timely manner - Accept any change in the preceptor's schedule that may arise - Maintain respect for positions of authority - Function as a team player - Seek guidance when needed - Research and look up information as needed - Accept constructive criticism - Completely accept responsibility for all actions - Maintain a positive and hard-working attitude - Maintain open and frequent communication - Attend all required teleconferences, meetings, training sessions, etc. - Maintain electronic Dietetic Internship rotation files
+- Present himself/herself in a professional manner and appearance at all times - The intern assigned to each rotation site is responsible for contacting the main preceptor to arrange the time and location for the first day of the rotation.
+Preceptors are asked to be as detailed as possible when providing directions and instructions to interns - Be punctual and available throughout the internship - Complete objectives, learning experiences, reading assignments, and projects by due dates - Be prepared for each rotation by reading required texts and articles and by completing modules prior to or during each rotation - Follow department, rotation facility and internship policies and procedures. - Maintain confidentiality of all information discussed within the department or rotation facility - Ask for the preceptor's approval to leave his/her area of responsibility - Communicate to the preceptor when attending meetings or other internship related activities during the rotation - Inform the preceptor of any change in his/her schedule in a timely manner - Accept any change in the preceptor's schedule that may arise - Maintain respect for positions of authority - Function as a team player - Seek guidance when needed - Research and look up information as needed - Accept constructive criticism - Completely accept responsibility for all actions - Maintain a positive and hard-working attitude - Maintain open and frequent communication - Attend all required teleconferences, meetings, training sessions, etc. - Maintain electronic Dietetic Internship rotation files